How To Wake Up Early

 Do you struggle to wake up early in the morning?
 Are you getting frustrated with yourself because you keep snoozing your alarm?
-I’ve always struggled with waking up early but when I started my blog Those Positive Thoughts, I needed to make time to create content and as I currently work full time, I needed to wake up early for that to happen.
+I’ve always struggled with waking up early but when I started my blog, I needed to make time to create content and as I currently work full-time, I needed to wake up early for that to happen.

-As simple as waking up earlier sounds, for me it really hasn’t been as easy task.
+As simple as waking up earlier sounds, for me, it really hasn’t been an easy task.
 And I’m sure most of you reading this can relate!
 I’ve read a lot of advice on how to wake up earlier and most people suggested that you need to have a “why”, a reason why you want to wake up earlier.

 So how can we overcome this?
-Well today I’m sharing with you the ways which have helped me drag myself out of bed in the morning and to be honest this is still something which I’m struggle with.
+Well, today I’m sharing with you the ways which have helped me drag myself out of bed in the morning and to be honest this is still something which I’m struggling with.
 I’m not 100% consistent with waking up early, yet these methods have helped a great deal!

 When I was struggling to wake up early I downloaded an app called “Alarmy”.
 One of the ways to turn the alarm off is by answering maths question(s).
 You will hate it but it will 100% get you out of bed, oh and the app is completely free!